 Sponsored by Visit Sweden

 Spritmuseum is a liquor museum and restaurant located in the beautiful area of Djurgården in Stockholm.
-In true new Nordic style, you find mostly local and seasonal ingredients on the menu.
+In true New Nordic style, you find mostly local and seasonal ingredients on the menu.
 Head chef Petter Nilsson has a background from the French restaurant scene, but the expression at Spritmuseum is definitely a modern Swedish cuisine.
-My Foodie Guide to Stockholm has this place among the highlighted recommendations.
+My guide to Stockholm has this place among the highlighted recommendations.

 We arrived by the ferry from Gamla Stan and were welcomed by marching musicians, juggling clowns, and screaming people.
 To our relief, it was the entrance of the amusement park Gröna Lund and not our final destination.
 On the way to Spritmuseum, we passed by cherry trees in full blossom and realized that Sakura exists in Stockholm too.
 Charlotte and Tom awaited us at the pier, where Spritmuseum lies charmingly alongside the waterfront.
 We were offered a seat outside in Ölbryggan, but we decided to get a break from the sun.